- What is AGMEMOD?

 AGMEMOD has its own databases and equations per country according to a general template, set up and specification between the different variables.
 The model is run jointly by running all countries (or a selection of them).

-6. What is meant with the flexibility in AGMEMOD?
+6. What is meant by the term flexibility with respect to AGMEMOD?

-Each country teams decides which products and markets are important for their country and based on that the products from two different countries can differ considerably.
-For example, in Italy the production of tomato is modelled, but not in Sweden.
+Each country teams decides which products and markets are important for their country and based on that choice the products and model composition from two different countries can differ considerably.
+For example, in Italy the production of tomatoes is modelled, but this economic activity is not included in the Swedish AGMEMOD model.

 However, the AGMEMOD system solves all EU countries, accession and other countries simultaneously.